suus-stack/PCA/README.md

 In the default function, the rocks get a random position, and connect_rocks is set to true.
 Start_school is also set to True, the herring get different positions close to each other to form a school.
 The barracudas are assigned random positions that lie outside the perception range of any herring.
 This ensures that the entire attack is shown.
 The simulation is run for a specified number of seconds.
 In the perception length of the herring and predator do not change, perception_change _predator and perception_change_herring are set to False.
-And every boid rule has the same amount of influence.
+And every Boid rule has the same amount of influence.

 Specifications in model
 For longer simulation durations, the perception length of barracuda can dynamically change over time using the 'perception_change' parameter.
 Additionally, the alignment distance, cohesion distance, and separation distance are subject to modification to evaluate their individual effects.
 This adjustment aims to explore whether these rule alterations affect the killing rate of herring.
 If the 'boids_influence' parameter is set to a value other than 0, the impact of a rule will be weighted accordingly.

 Output model